resumejob/system-design-in-practice/README.md

 ## System Design In Practice

-Get ready for System Design Interviews using practical examples.
+Get ready for System Design Interviews using practical examples from Twitter, Instagram, TikTok, etc.

 ### Table of contents